Unmoy/ByteFix-client/README.md

 Site Name: ByteFix.
 Live Link: https://bytefix-9f0e7.web.app

-Description: here services can be booked by the user and admin can manage all the services and can change the status of a ordered service. admin can also make new admins for better coordination. used react.js, react router,
+Description: Here services can be booked by the user and admin can manage all the services and can change the status of a ordered service. admin can also make new admins for better coordination. used react.js, react router,